Xubuntu/wiki.xubuntu.org/Step-2:-Testing-Your-Xubuntu-Installation..md

 #### Report Back

-Should you find bugs, or anything you think we should know, please report back to us.
-[Here\'s](https://wiki.xubuntu.org/qa/report) how.
+Should you find bugs, or anything you think the Development Team should know, please move on to Step 3 and [report back](https://wiki.xubuntu.org/qa/report).